Article Quick Links

 Tip: Use emojis as bullets to keep your content visual.
 Check marks ✅ and arrows ➡️ work great, but you can also use some fun ones that inject some humour into the bot if they align with your brand’s tone 😎

-Keep your Answers short and skimmable: make every word count.
-This will help your customers find the answer they need, quickly.
+Keep your Answers short: make every word count.
+This will help your customers quickly find the information they need.

-Revise your content and delete anything that isn’t strictly necessary in getting your meaning across.
+Revise content and delete anything that isn’t necessary in getting your meaning across.

 Use visuals to simplify a complicated message